 - A community group, not-for-profit organization, municipality or school,

 - Operating within the Central Zone and

 - A Central Wellness Coalition (CWC) networking member (can join for free on the website - https://www.centralwellnesscoalition.com/index.php/become-a-networking-member

 - Priority will be given to groups that have not received funding from the Community Grants Program in the past 12 months.

-- Acknowledge the contribution of the Central Wellness Coalition as appropriate in their project. (e.g. in media interviews, displays, and publications etc.).
+- Acknowledge the contribution of the Central Wellness Coalition as appropriate in their project. (e.g. in advertising, media interviews, displays, social media posts, publications, etc.).

 What are some examples of eligible expenses?